awsdocs/amazon-api-gateway-developer-guide/doc_source/set-up-logging.md

 # Set Up CloudWatch API Logging in API Gateway<a name="set-up-logging"></a>

  To help debug issues related to request execution or client access to your API, you can enable Amazon CloudWatch Logs to log API calls\.
 Once enabled, API Gateway will log API calls in CloudWatch\.
-For more information, see [Monitor API execution with Amazon CloudWatch](monitoring-cloudwatch.md)\.
+For more information, see [Monitor API Execution with Amazon CloudWatch](monitoring-cloudwatch.md)\.

 ## CloudWatch Log Formats for API Gateway<a name="apigateway-cloudwatch-log-formats"></a>